Empire Records: Plot

 Though detained by Joe in his office, Lucas nonetheless apprehends a belligerent young shoplifter who identifies himself only as "Warren Beatty".
 He is taken away by police but vows to return seeking revenge.

 Encouraged by Gina, Corey indulges her schoolgirl crush on Manning by attempting to seduce him, but winds up humiliated and dejected; A.J. then chooses this inopportune time to confess his love to Corey, which she rejects.
 After Gina and Corey argue, Gina has sex with Manning.
-When the staff discover this, A.J. attacks Manning, Gina reveals Corey's addiction to amphetamines, Corey hysterically trashes the store, and Joe tells Manning to leave.
+When the staff discover this, A.J. attacks Manning, Gina reveals Corey's addiction to amphetamines, Corey hysterically trashes the store, and Joe orders Manning to leave, which he immediately does after the staff insults his lack of talent.

-Deb surprisingly attempts to cheer Corey up, and in return she holds a mock funeral for Deb with the whole staff.
+Deb surprisingly attempts to cheer Corey up, and in return Corey holds a mock funeral for her with the whole staff, during which Deb reveals she nearly killed herself because she felt invisible.
 The shoplifter "Warren" returns with a gun (ultimately loaded with blanks), and Lucas defuses the situation by revealing that he himself was a troubled youth until he was taken in and saved by Joe.
-He in turn offers "Warren" a job at the store.
+Joe in turn offers "Warren" a job at the store and Warren happily accepts.

-After the police leave, Lucas admits defeat, and suggests confessing the truth about the missing money to Mitchell.
-However, the staff try to replace the missing money but can raise only $3,000.
-Suddenly inspired, Mark runs in front of the news crew covering the holdup, announcing on live TV a late-night benefit party at the store to "Save the Empire".
-An impromptu concert on the roof by Gina and Berko, another employee, raises funds so Joe can hand the money raised to Mitchell to buy the store.
+After the police leave, Lucas admits defeat and suggests confessing the truth about the missing money to Mitchell.
+The staff try to replace it but can only pool together $3,000.
+Suddenly inspired, Mark runs in front of the news crew covering Warren's holdup, announcing on live TV a late-night benefit party at the store to "Save the Empire".

+An impromptu concert on the roof by Gina and Berko, another employee, raises funds so Joe can hand the money raised to Mitchell for the lost amount.
+Mitchell then offers to sell the store "cheap" to Joe, no longer wanting to deal with Empire Records.

-Corey finally finds a dejected A.J. on the roof fixing the Empire Records sign, and confesses that she loves him too.
+Corey finally finds A.J. on the roof fixing the Empire Records sign and confesses that she loves him, too.
 He decides to attend art school in Boston to be near her while she attends Harvard.
 They kiss, and the staff ends the long day with a dance party on the roof.

 Cast

 Production

+Heikkinen heard a story, while working at Tower Video (in college) in West Hollywood, of theft by an employee who later came back to the store.
+In the second draft, Heikkinen added a storyline of a corporate takeover threat.
+Heikkinen wrote a draft where Corey wanted to meet Rex Manning, but someone else wrote a draft where Corey (a virgin who just got into Harvard) wanted to lose her virginity to Rex Manning.
+Heikkinen tried to write a story like Car Wash, which took place over one day, at a record store.